Wine Tasting and Wine Tours FAQs

 Finish – the length of time you can taste the wine in your mouth after you’ve spit or swallowed the wine

 How do I properly experience a glass of wine?

 Most of your senses will be alert during a wine-tasting experience.
 First, you want to look at the color of the wine.
 The colors of wine tell what type of grape it’s made of, its age, and more.
 Next, you want to swirl the glass and allow the wine to aerate.
-This adds oxygen to the wine, allowing you to “taste” the wine with your nose.
-It also helps eliminate any odd-smelling compounds that may come from sulfides or sulfites.
+Swirling will also release alcohol molecules that will make it easier to smell the wine.
 Next, take several short sniffs and make sure your mouth is slightly open.
 Lastly, take a sip and let the wine sit in your mouth for a few seconds, and indulge your tastebuds.
 Once you swirl the wine in your mouth for a bit, swallow and enjoy the taste of the wine.

 Should I swallow or spit the wine?

 This is entirely up to you!
 We do recommend that you drink the wine to experience its full potential.
 However, when visiting several wineries a day, each providing 4-5 different wines, it is important to stay cautious of the amount of wine you are swallowing.
 If you need to spit the wine, do not hesitate; it will not offend the hosts.